logo

 As it is clear from the discussion above, adapting floating PV certainly makes sense, especially for places having a shortage of land.
 Apart from this, contrary to what many would believe, floating PVs are more efficient.
 To put it simply, the same installation consisting of the same number of solar panels, when installed in a water body, will generate more energy.
 The reason is the cooling effect caused by the water beneath.

-As well all know, as the solar radiation increases, the module temperature also increases.
+As we all know, as the solar radiation increases, the module temperature also increases.
 The module temperature is in inverse relation with the module efficiency.
-So, in case of the conventional installations, as the radiation increases, the plant efficiency drops down.
-In a case of floating PV, water under the panels will keep them at the normal temperature as the heat would get dissipated through the water.
+So, in the case of the conventional installations, as the radiation increases, the plant efficiency drops down.
+In a case of floating PV, water under the panels will keep them at the normal temperature, as the heat will get dissipated through the water.
 Many studies claim that efficiency gain can result in as high as 12% increase in the energy generation.
 How would this heat and the consequent rise in the temperature affect the flora and fauna in the water body needs to be studied thoroughly first.

-Another claimed benefit out of floating PVs is the reduced rate of evaporation.
+Another claimed benefit of floating PVs is the reduced rate of evaporation.
 Researchers studying the evaporation rates from various water bodies have found them to be higher than anticipated.
-Water bodies like lakes, dams, canals, etc. are susceptible to water evaporation.
-Installing floating PVs will bring down the rate of evaporation thus leading to water savings.
+Water bodies like lakes, dams, canals, etc., are susceptible to water evaporation.
+Installing floating PVs will bring down the rate of evaporation, thus leading to water savings.

 From all these observations, one can conclude that solar PV is a good idea, given it has adverse effects on the ecosystem in which they are installed.